hillan1152/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+    Sessions are a way of using memory to persist authentication information across requests.
+This helps remember who the user is so they don't need to login every time they change pages in the server.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+    Creates a hashed password.

 - [ ] What does bcrypt do to slow down attackers?

+    It consistently creates new tokens known as 'salt' that prevents your password from getting hacked.

 - [ ] What are the three parts of the JSON Web Token?

+    Header, payload, secret

 ## Minimum Viable Product